Bharath08R/STOCK_ANALYSIS/README.md

 📊 Stock Market Analysis Project

-A complete pipeline for extracting, cleaning, and visualizing stock market data using Python and Power BI.
+A complete pipeline for extracting, cleaning, and visualizing stock market data using Python, Streamlit and Power BI.

 🚀 Project Overview